+There is no despair in a seed.
 There’s only life, waiting for the right conditions-sun and water, warmth and soil-to be set free.
 Everyday, millions upon millions of seeds lift their two green wings.

 At no time in our history have Americans been more obsessed with food.
 Options- including those for local, sustainable, and organic food-seem limitless.
 And yet, our food supply is profoundly at risk.
 Farmers and gardeners a century ago had five times the possibilities of what to plant than farmers and gardeners do today; we are losing untold numbers of plant varieties to genetically modified industrial monocultures.
-In her latest work of literary nonfiction, award-winning author and activist Janisse Ray argues that if we are to secure the future of food, we first must understand where it all begins: the seed.

 Chelsea Green Publishing